Skip to the content.

 React vs. “React”

 If I were to teach the user interface library React, the course would be over in an hour.
 React is small and easy to learn.
-When people talk about React, however, they often mean “React” (in quotation marks).
-A simple user interface library isn’t enough to build a complete web application, so a grand ecosystem of tools and libraries has grown around React over the years.
+When people talk about React, however, they usually mean “React” in quotation marks.
+A simple user interface library isn’t enough to build a complete web application, so an ecosystem of tools and libraries has grown around React over the years.

 All course materials except me and my narrations are open source and free software licensed under a liberal license, so whatever you get from the course, you can use as you want to.